System Design Load (SDL)

 - Outputs can be directed to a file for use in word processors, spreadsheets, etc.

-- Models common air conditioning systems including: constant volume, VAV, multizone, dual duct, induction, mixing box, VVT, fan coils, PTACs, VRF, water-source heat pumps, ground source heat pump systems, induction beams, active chilled beams.
+- Models common air conditioning systems including: constant volume, VAV, variable refrigerant flow (VRF), induction, mixing box, VVT, fan coils, PTACs, water-source heat pumps, ground source heat pump systems, induction beams, active chilled beams.

 - Offers part-load performance models for common fans such as: forward-curved, backward-inclined, airfoil, and vane-axial.
 Part-load performance data for other types of fans may be entered.